How to Soundproof Ceilings

 An independent ceiling solution to reduce high levels of sound transfer

 Independent ceilings are generally considered to offer the best levels of soundproofing when trying to reduce noise transfer, or to comply with Building Regulations.
-Installing an independent ceiling will drop the ceiling height by a minimum of 6 inches; if you can afford this sort of height loss you should consider the independent ceiling solution.
+Installing an independent ceiling will drop the ceiling height by a minimum of 6 inches.

 By installing a completely new ceiling with no connection to the existing ceiling means sound can not easily transfer between the two structures, greatly reducing airborne and impact sound.
 New ceiling joists would normally have to be installed to carry out this type of ceiling solution, this should be carried out by a suitable trade’s person.
 For this type of construction you do not need to use the soundbreaker bars as the separation has already been created in the construction of the new ceiling.